-Though I'm a full-time actor, writing is what grounds me.
-I usually pen (or keyboard, rather) short stories, poetry, or sketches- some which I'll tape and post as videos.
+Thanks for checking out what I have to say!
 The majority of my ramblings can be found on my blog, Learning To Breathe.
 I hope you enjoy the poems I've posted (and watch the Spoken Word ones on YouTube).
-My purpose of writing is to ignite conversation.
-So, let's talk!
+One reason I write is to ignite conversation.
+So, if you're moved, let's talk!

 First class is blocked by a see-through curtain-

 All eight seats are filled by unrecognizable, financially sound sleepers

 Although cramped in 9E (a middle seat- even at 6' 7” I refuse to pay extra for the exit row),

 But are distracted by a bearded gentleman a few seats in front of me.

 This gentleman looks like he just came back from the North Pole-

 Either Santa's illegitimate brother or an aged Grizzly Adams.